 The #1 complaint I hear people respond with when they hear this grace message is that God isn’t only loving, He’s also a God of justice and judgment.
-I think to myself, “Why can’t you shake your bi-polar concept of God?
-He’s the most loving being in the universe yet He’s got a hair-trigger temper?”
+I think to myself, “Why can’t you shake your Jekyll-and-Hyde concept of God?
+God’s the most loving being in the universe yet He’s got a hair-trigger temper?”
 God sounds like an alcoholic father.

 (Hmm…sounds like shades of a recent conversation we’ve been having, does it not?)

 Darin goes to great length debunking this harmful myth in The Misunderstood God…my friend Brian McLaren goes to great length debunking this harmful slander of God’s character in A New Kind of Christianity.
 I want to expose this naked emperor impostor-god via a couple of relatively recent songs.
 But first, a Bible break:

 You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you: Love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous. – Jesus, in Matthew 5:43-45 TNIV.